datanav/docs/management-studio.rst

 Sesam Management Studio
 =======================

+..
+This chapter is getting pretty lengthy.
+Consider splitting up in seperate files.

 Introduction
 ============

-Sesam Management Studio is used to configure, manage and administer Sesam nodes.
+The Sesam Management Studio is used to configure, manage and administer Sesam nodes.

-Management studio can be found here `https://portal.sesam.io <https://portal.sesam.io>`_.
+To access the Management Studio, go to the `Sesam Portal <https://portal.sesam.io>`_ and click on the desired Sesam node.

-There is also an `experimental version <https://beta.portal.sesam.io/>`_ of the Management Studio where new features are introduced at an earlier stage before they are publicly released in the main portal.
+There is also an `experimental version <https://beta.portal.sesam.io/>`_  where new features are introduced before they are publicly released in the main portal.

-If you are familiar with the Sesam concepts then the UI should be quite intuitive.

-When choosing the specific node you require, it takes you into the management studio for that node.
-The first thing that meets you, is the overview.
+When accessing the Management Studio, the first thing that meets you is the overview page.

 Overview
 ========

-When pressing **Overview**, it shows the Sesam integration for the particular node you are looking at.
-The figure illustrates which systems are connected, number of ingoing and outgoing pipes, deleted entities and history.
+The **Overview** shows a high-level view of the integrations for the current node.
+It shows all systems, the number of inbound and outbound pipes for each system, and an aggregated count of entities across all global datasets.

 .. image:: images/overview.png
     :width: 600px